User1m/actiance-hack/README.md

 t.Start();
 ```

-* Call stored Delta query for new messages
+* Call stored delta query for new messages
 * Ingest those messages and check for DLP content

 ```cs